 Following the March 1882 assassination of his brother, Morgan, Wyatt Earp abandoned his considerable holdings in the Tombstone mining district: real estate, mining and water rights, and his interest in the Oriental Saloon.
 The Earps relocated to and became identified with southern California, and while Tombstone would soon forget about the likes of Wyatt Earp and Doc Holliday, Earp's decision to leave was a disaster for the Oriental Saloon.
 The place quickly regained its "slaughterhouse" reputation as fights became the rule, rather than the exception, and the better class of gamblers took their business to the Bird Cage Theater or the elegant Crystal Palace Saloon.
 The writing was on the wall for the once-mighty Oriental Saloon.

-Oriental Saloon proprietor Milt Joyce, who also owned a ranch outside Tombstone and served on the Cochise County board of supervisors, gave up on his dream and closed the Oriental a few years after its triumphant grand opening.
-He took an offer to run a saloon in California.
+Oriental Saloon proprietor Milt Joyce, who also owned a ranch outside Tombstone and served on the Cochise County board of supervisors, gave up on his dream and sold his interest in the Oriental Saloon in 1883, just a few years after its triumphant grand opening.
+He opened a restaurant and billiard hall in San Francisco, the Cafe Royal, with another mining-camp veteran named James Orndorff.
 The Oriental went from being the toast of the town to a grocery store, and then a drug store, in a matter of years.
 Eventually the famed Oriental Saloon was purchased and restored by attorney Bob "Bobcat" Cattany in 1970, and today the Cattany family remain the loving guardians of this historic landmark.

 In February 2019, R.J.
 Herrig, owner of the Crystal Palace Saloon, took over the operation of the Oriental Saloon (which had most recently served as a clothing store and souvenir shop), determined to return the historic property to its former glory as the Oriental Saloon.
 In May 2019, the saloon resumed operation as a full-service bar with authentic Old West hospitality!
 R.J. and his staff are pleased to welcome you to the new and improved Tombstone landmark, the Oriental Saloon!